 Hooked on Corrie?
-Every hour you spend watching TV each day raises your risk of type 2 diabetes by 3.4 per cent, say experts.
+Every hour you spend watching TV raises your risk of type 2 diabetes by 3.4 per cent, according to a 2015 US study published in peer-reviewed medical journal Diabetologia.
 So, if you stay glued to the telly for four hours every evening, your risk will go up by nearly 14 per cent.
 The risk is raised not by TV itself, but by sitting down – so get into the habit of getting up and being more active during ad breaks or standing to do something (ironing, anyone?) while you watch.

 RELATED: Please don't be seated